algomo/knowledge-base/docs/docs/data-sources/Notion.md

 sidebar_position: 4
 ---

-Allow your chatbot to access data from your Notion documentation with Notion data sources.
-This will create a snapshot of your Notion pages and save them within Algomo.
+Allow the chatbot to access data from Notion documentation using Notion data sources.
+This will create a snapshot of Notion pages and save them to Algomo.

 ### Prerequisites